Javaliant/HackerRank/EndOfFile/README.md

-The challenge here is to read n lines of input until you reach EOF, then number and print all n lines of content.
+**Challenge:** Read n lines of input until EOF, then number and print all n lines of content.